 The ECU research team publishes quarterly briefings to introduce practitioners and other officials working in equality and diversity in the higher education sector to research methodologies and considerations.

 The ECU Research team has recently launched a new series of reports that are meant to comment or provide new information about underrepresented groups that are often under-researched.
-The first of this series is an insight into the experiences of STEMM academics who identify as lesbian, gay or bisexual.

 Additional internal research initiatives